coneda/kor/api.md

 * `per_page` [integer] The amount of results per page for paginated results.
 The value is capped by the setting "maxium number of results per request".
+* `include` [strings] A list of information aspects to include, this parameter is described in detail for the endpoint to retrieve a single record but usually works for the listings as well.

 Some updating endpoints allow for a parameter `lock_version`.
 If it is used, the updated resource's lock_version is compared to the given value and the